Technical debt

 # Actions

-Actions contains the logic for Workflow jobs, responsible for declaring the run method and its expected response parameters.
-Actions can be anything although my recommendation is to keep actions minimal as possible.
+method and its expected response parameters.
+Actions can be anything, although my recommendation is to keep actions as minimal as possible.

-Don't hesitate to split a process in four, twelve or more job-actions.
+Don't hesitate to split a process into four, twelve, or more job-actions.
 That's the point!
-The more you unitize the procedures the easier it gets to maintain and keep all moving parts willing to move.
+The more you unitize the procedures, the easier it gets to maintain and keep all moving parts willing to move.

 # Variables & References